 - CT scan or MRI of the neck to examine the trachea.

-If considered necessary, he or she will also request a thyroid gland biopsy.
+If considered necessary, they will also request a thyroid gland biopsy.

 The treatment to follow will depend on the goiter’s cause, its size, and the symptoms.
 You may require medication for an overactive or underactive thyroid, as well as radioactive iodine to shrink it.